Everything you need to know about travel to Vietnam in our comprehensive 2023 Vietnam travel guide.

 Vietnam is a cheap country to travel if you want it to be, this all depends on what your budget is like.
 Our advice is always over-budget when making plans, and if you come home with money, it can go towards your next trip.
 All prices below are in USD per day.

 A single hostel bed can be $5-$8 per person.
 A budget basic private room is $15-$20.
 A street food meal can be $1-$2.
 A bottle of beer is about $1- $1.50 and a bia hoi is $0.20 per cup.
-Not the nicest beer but passable and you get to make new friends.
+This is not the nicest beer.
+But it is passable and you get to make new friends when drinking it.